Ray-D-Song/calm.nvim/README.md

 # calm.nvim

-A Neovim colorscheme inspired by GitLab's **Dark Grey** editor palette.
-The goal is to make reusable, language-agnostic defaults that respect GitLab's mix of salmon reds, violet keywords, and cyan operators while keeping the UI low contrast and calm.
+A Neovim colorscheme based on Tomorrow's **Pygments Dark** palette.
+The goal is to offer language-agnostic defaults that keep the Tomorrow mix of muted foregrounds, orchid keywords, and teal operators while staying low contrast and calm.

 ## Features

-- Uses GitLab Dark Grey palette with adjusted opacity values for Neovim.
+- Uses Tomorrow (Pygments) dark palette with hand-tuned opacity conversions for Neovim.
 - Highlights tuned for Tree-sitter, LSP diagnostics, and popular plugins (Telescope, nvim-tree, which-key, lazy.nvim, cmp).
 - Optional transparent background and simple override hook for custom highlight tweaks.